|April 27, 1990

 Austin Dillon’s racing career began in 2005 in Bandoleros and Legends cars, winning a number of races before moving up to a Dirt Late Model car late in 2006.

-In 2008, he made his NASCAR Nationwide Series debut at Richmond International Raceway in September and, in October in just his second series race, earned a fourth-place finish at Memphis Motorsports Park.
+In 2008, he made his NASCAR Xfinity Series debut at Richmond International Raceway in September and, in October in just his second series race, earned a fourth-place finish at Memphis Motorsports Park.

-In 2011, Dillon became the youngest driver (21 years old) to win the NASCAR Camping World Truck Series championship.
+In 2011, Dillon won the NASCAR Gander RV & Outdoors Truck Series championship at the age of 21.
 His season consisted of 10 top fives and 16 top-10 finishes, including wins at Nashville Superspeedway and Chicagoland Speedway.

-Dillon also made his Cup Series debut in 2011, finishing 26th in October at Kansas Speedway.
+Dillon also made his NASCAR Cup Series debut in 2011, finishing 26th in October at Kansas Speedway.

-In 2012, Dillon moved to the Nationwide (now XFinity) Series where he won Sunoco Rookie of the Year honors and challenged for the championship before finishing third – behind Ricky Stenhouse Jr. and Elliott Sadler.
+In 2012, Dillon moved to the Xfinity Series where he won Rookie of the Year honors and challenged for the championship before finishing third – behind Ricky Stenhouse Jr. and Elliott Sadler.

 Dillon had 16 top-five finishes in 33 starts, winning both races at Kentucky Speedway.
 He also won three poles, two in Kentucky and the other at Michigan International Speedway.